You may also enjoy our related review of the top standard-size strollers.

 - Five-point harness: Goes over the shoulders, across the hips and between the legs to secure baby in the seat and minimize injuries in case of a crash, similar to the harness in infant car seats.
 This is especially important in the event of a stroller flip due to user error or a faulty front wheel assembly.

 - Parking brake: It is very important to engage the parking brake every time you park the stroller.
 Double check that the brake is fully engaged by attempting to move the stroller back and forth before letting go.

 - Peek-a-boo window: Usually a covered window on the canopy to keep an eye on your child while jogging.

 - Reclining seat: For baby's comfort.

-- Under-seat storage basket: A bin for the things you and your baby might need when out and about.
+- Under-seat storage basket: Storage for the things you and baby might need when out and about.
 This storage area is key since the low center-of-gravity helps keep the stroller stable and avoid tip-overs.
 You should never put heavy objects, such as your purse or diaper bag, on the handlebar.
-These items can cause the stroller to tip and create a safety risk for baby.
+These items can cause the stroller to tip and creates a safety risk.

 - Folding mechanism: All of the strollers we tested are relatively easy to fold, but keep in mind that in general folded joggers are not small.
 And, even though the wheels can be taken off, joggers still may take up more space in your trunk than other kinds of strollers.